frenchfrog42/frenchfrog42.github.io/index.md

 layout: default
 ---

 Baguette is a Lisp->Script compiler.
 It tries to generate efficient code, and avoid "boilerplate code", at all cost.
 No types.
 No user-friendly error messages.
+Also not finished yet, so don't deploy to mainet.

 # Similar to sCrypt